• Skip to main content

 10. Elephants Were Transporters (Once!)

-In ancient times, when there were no cars and modern technology people use to travel on elephants and camels.
+In ancient times, when there were no cars and modern technology people used to travel on elephants and camels.
 As they have to cover a long distance, they use to carry loads of food and water.
-They were a luxury transport back in times.
+They were a luxury transport back in time.
 Many kingdoms owe them for transport.

-Studies shown that elephants help fight climate change by helping in forestation and regrowth of plants.
-Especially African rainforest and savanna forests, are very much improved in size and reduces the signs of changing climate damage.
+Studies have shown that elephants help fight climate change by helping in the forestation and regrowth of plants.
+Especially African rainforests and savanna forests are very much improved in size and reduce the signs of changing climate damage.

 12. Elephants are Ecosystems Engineers

-Elephants helps our ecosystems to regrow and improve the versatility of plants in forests.
+Elephants help our ecosystems to regrow and improve the versatility of plants in forests.
 That’s why they are known as ecosystem engineers.
-As they help plants to grow back and in new environment.
+As they help plants to grow back and in new environments.
 They help different species to survive and maintain their habitat.

 Mughal Empires used to have elephants in their entertainment shows or fun games.
-Just like now-a-days, we have elephants in circus for show and games.
-They are beloved to their masers/owners which makes them a center of attraction in show and stunts.
+Just like nowadays, we have elephants in the circus for shows and games.
+They are beloved by their masers/owners which makes them a center of attraction in shows and stunts.

 14. Elephants Were Part Of Armies

-In 18th Century, conquerors and rulers should to have elephants in their armies and alliances.
-As they were powerful and sets fear in battlefield.
+In the 18th Century, conquerors and rulers should have elephants in their armies and alliances.
+As they were powerful and set fear on the battlefield.
 As the huge elephant appears to be participating the enemies would have feared for their lives from death.
 With this

 15. Elephants Attract Tourists